-Kansas Secure Pork Supply Plan
+Secure Pork Supply Plan

 Share & Bookmark, Press Enter to show all options, press Tab go to next option

-The Kansas Secure Pork Supply Plan (KS SPS Plan) is a tool for the Kansas Swine Industry to be implemented for guidance when moving animals from uninfected farms during a foot-and-mouth disease (FMD), Classic Swine Fever (CSF), or African Swine Fever (ASF) outbreak in North America.
-The movement of animals with guidance from this document will help to support the economic viability of the Kansas swine industry during an outbreak.
+secure-pork-supply-logoThe Secure Pork Supply Plan (SPS Plan) is a tool for the swine industry to be implemented for guidance when moving animals from uninfected farms during a foot-and-mouth disease (FMD), Classic Swine Fever (CSF), or African Swine Fever (ASF) outbreak.
+The movement of animals with guidance from this document will help to support the economic viability of the swine industry during an outbreak.

-• Support the economic viability of the Kansas swine industry during and after an FMD, CSF or ASF outbreak
+• Support the economic viability of the swine industry during and after an FMD, CSF or ASF outbreak

 • Provide for efficient and effective response to minimize disease spread